vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 The origin of the other theme, viz.
 Siva’s transformation into a little child, ´ can also be traced back to the Kaus.ītaki Brāhmaṇa, in which Prajāpati begets a (grand)son through his four sons and daughter Us.as (Kaus.Br 6.1–3).
 This infant (?), ‘of a thousand eyes, of a thousand feet, with a thousand fitted (arrows on his bow)’, 18 asks his (grand)father to bestow upon him eight names.
 19

 A new version of this myth is found in the Purāṇapa˜ncalaks.aṇa,20 which tells that at the dawn of creation, in the first kalpa, Mahādeva Rudra engendered a son in his own likeness (ātmanas tulyam. sutam).
 This little ‘blue-red’ boy (kumāro nīlalohitah.) appeared in the lap of Brahmā and cried (ruroda) terribly (ghoram).
 He asked Brahmā to give him a name, and Brahmā names him Rudra.
 The child kept crying until altogether eight names—the same as given to Prajāpati’s son in the Kaus.ītaki and Satapatha Brāhman ´ . as—were given to him, the final one being Mahādeva.
-Thereupon the ‘blue-red’ boy requested Brahmā to bestow a domain (sthāna) or body (tanu) to each name, which resulted in the following combinations: Rudra obtained the sun, Bhava the waters, Sarva ´ earth, ¯Iśāna wind, Paśupati fire, Bhīma ākāśa, Ugra the initiated brahmin, and Mahādeva the mooṇIn this way the divine, primordial child in Brahmā’s lap was made to personify Siva’s cosmic dimension, his eight embodiments ( ´ as.t.a m¯urti), encompassing the entire phenomenal universe.
+Thereupon the ‘blue-red’ boy requested Brahmā to bestow a domain (sthāna) or body (tanu) to each name, which resulted in the following combinations: Rudra obtained the sun, Bhava the waters, Sarva ´ earth, Īśāna wind, Paśupati fire, Bhīma ākāśa, Ugra the initiated brahmin, and Mahādeva the mooṇIn this way the divine, primordial child in Brahmā’s lap was made to personify Siva’s cosmic dimension, his eight embodiments ( ´ as.t.a mūrti), encompassing the entire phenomenal universe.

 When we return to the two verses in the Droṇaparvan, we may observe that it is probably this primordial, cosmic child that sits in Umā’s lap (MBh 7.173.59); his five tufts of hair (pa˜ncaśikha) may symbolize his embodiment of the five elements that build the material world.